 The Virtual Library

 This open-access digital resource provides on-line access to a database containing everything that has been published about Opus Dei, its founder, prelates and faithful.
-At present (March, 2018), the Virtual Library has 13.034 bibliographic records.
+At present (2022), the Virtual Library has 14.712 bibliographic records

 The possibility of performing a large number of searches by author, title, publisher, year and location of publication, country, language, key words, etc. is another valuable tool for the researcher and the interested public.
 Search